Vegan Richa

 Another year gone and a new year already here.
 The date finally registered yesterday and I was reminded of how much work is left for the book!
 There needs to be a cookbook writing tips for newbies.
 The number 1 tip on that, do not bother to estimate the time and then be stressed by the estimation or each step.
 It inevitably takes double or triple the amount.

-Here is a simple South Indian flavor infused Quinoa.
-Mustard seeds, curry leaves, split peas, black gram, tamarind and coconut, all or some of these, generally form the flavor profile of southern Indian food.
 You can find most of these online or in an Indian store.
-Curry leaves have a distinct flavor and can be tricky to find, but are available on amazon.com or an Indian store.
-Fresh curry leaves work best.
+Curry leaves, in particular, have a distinct flavor and can be tricky to find, but are available on amazon.com or an Indian store.
+Fresh curry leaves work best to really infuse this gluten free South Indian quinoa salad.
+And they will never go to waste!
 Fresh curry leaves can be kept frozen for up to one year.
-Dried curry leaves are also available and make a suitable substitute.
+If you can’t find the fresh variety, dried curry leaves are also available and make a suitable substitute.

 I don’t make any resolutions and plans.
 The unpredictable health situation always throws a kink when I am not expecting it.
 So if there are no big plans or deadlines, then it is easier to get through the kink.
 Live like my puffball chewie.
 In the present.
 The only concern he has at the moment is to stare me down so he gets some of the tortilla that I am making a wrap with.

-Easy Instant Dosa Crepes with Coconut chutney and Masala potatoes.
-GF option
+Easy Instant Dosa Crepes with Coconut chutney and Masala potatoes

 The traditional 2 day Dosa crepes.